hckops/actions/README.md

 ![settings-delete-pr](docs/settings-delete-pr.png)

-* Pull requests must be up to date with default branch before being merged, see `https://github.com/<OWNER>/<REPOSITORY>/settings/branches`.
-The action pushes status check `action/helm-dependencies` upon success
+* Pull requests should be up to date with the default branch before being merged, see `https://github.com/<OWNER>/<REPOSITORY>/settings/branches`.
+The action pushes a status check named **`action/helm-dependencies`** upon success

 ![settings-branch](docs/settings-branch.png)

 #### Troubleshooting

-* *pull request create failed: GraphQL: GitHub Actions is not permitted to create or approve pull requests (createPullRequest)*
+* If you get the following error, *pull request create failed: GraphQL: GitHub Actions is not permitted to create or approve pull requests (createPullRequest)*
-    - make sure it's enabled `Allow GitHub Actions to create and approve pull requests` in your organization and repository
+    - make sure you've enabled `Allow GitHub Actions to create and approve pull requests` in your organization and repository settings
     - `https://github.com/organizations/<ORGANIZATION>/settings/actions`
     - `https://github.com/<OWNER>/<REPOSITORY>/settings/actions`